What late penalties are there for an 1120S?

 A penalty may be charged if the return is filed after the original or extended due date of the return as follows:

-- If tax is due, the penalty is $205 for each month or part of a month (up to 12 months), plus 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.
+- If tax is due, the penalty is the amount stated above plus 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.

 Late Payment of Tax